- Instapage vs Leadpages vs Unbounce vs Clickfunnels - October 10, 2022

 Landing the larger tier press is a total crapshoot.
 You will get many passes from The New York Times, Wall Street Journal, CNBC, CNN and the rest.
 At RealtyShares, we aim to get one or two large placements per quarter.
 The good news is there are a few things you can do to increase your odds.

-- When an editor receives your pitch and is mildly interested, he/she will probably check out your website right away.
-Make sure you keep social and press proof on your homepage!
-This is not only a best practice for conversion rate optimization, but will lend your company a lot of credibility, especially in the eyes of big time editors.
+This is not only a best practice for conversion rate optimization, but will lend your company a lot of credibility, especially in the eyes of big-time editors.
 See how RealtyShares does this below.
 Check out our awesome quotes from Yahoo Finance, TechCrunch and CNBC!

 One of My Favorite Startup PR Activations: